Bempedoic acid Patient Tips

 - Medicines that interact with bempedoic acid may either decrease its effect, increase its side effects, or change how other medicines work.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor or pharmacist about how drug interactions should be managed.

-- Do not use bempedoic acid with doses of simvastatin (Zocor) greater than 20 mg or with doses of pravastatin greater than 40 mg.
+- Do NOT use bempedoic acid with doses of simvastatin (Zocor) greater than 20 mg or with doses of pravastatin greater than 40 mg.
 This may cause an increase in the statin level and may cause or worsen myopathy (muscle damage).
+Especially tell your healthcare provider if you take or plan to take simvastatin or pravastatin with bempedoic acid.

 - Caution is advised if bempedoic acid is used concomitantly with drugs that are substrates of OATP1B1 or 1B3, particularly those with a narrow therapeutic range.